Battle of Valenciennes (1656): Battle

 While the Spanish attack was on progress, Turenne, on the opposite bank of the Scheldt, realised what was happening and urgently dispatched six infantry regiments to reinforce La Ferté across the fascine platform and the pontoon bridge.
 In the meantime, La Ferté launched a counterattack with his reserves, which included 18 cavalry squadrons, but the Spanish battalions, reinforced with the cavalry that had entered the battlefield across the ways opened by the sappers, drove them back.
 Bournonville attacked then from Valenciennes, and the French resistance collapsed.
-La Ferté was taken prisoner by a gentleman of Condé's entourage, while the survivors fled in disarray.
+La Ferté was taken prisoner by a gentleman of François-Henri de Montmorency, duc de Luxembourg's entourage, while the survivors fled in disarray.
 Hundreds of them drowned while trying to cross the Scheldt north of Valenciennes.
 Just 2,500 men from La Ferté's army managed to escape, yet it was impossible for them to join Turenne, so they had to shelter themselves at the town of Condé.
 In the south, meanwhile, Caracena redeployed his troops to attack two of the regiments sent by Turenne which had already crossed the river and were quickly destroyed.
 Two hours after the beginning of the battle, the Spanish cavalry linked with the garrison of Valenciennes.

 Realising that the battle was lost, by 6 a.m.
 Turenne ordered his troops to abandon their encampments leaving behind their artillery and baggage.
 The victorious Spanish cavalry moved across Valenciennes to fall upon the French infantry which was leaving the trenches.
 A French cavalry squadron under the Marquis of Resnel skirmished with the pursuers and allowed the foot soldiers to escape.
 The retreat to Le Quesnoy was covered by 15 squadrons under the Count of Bussy.
 They were followed just by two squadrons of Croatian cavalry in Spanish service, since the pontoon bridge that would have enabled the Spanish army to cross into the other side of the Scheldt was blocked by abandoned cannons and chariots, which prevented a general chase, Turenne was able to regroup his army by the evening.
 The French losses amounted to 7,000 to 8,000 men, including 2,500 to 3,000 prisoners, and 46 cannons.
 Large amounts of powder, bombs, grenades other ammunitions were also taken, plus 9 pontoons, 15 boats and hundreds of chariots.
 Besides this, 9,000 sacks of flour and several portable campaign mills were found at Turenne's quarter at the Abbey of Saint-Saulve.
 The booty taken by the Spanish troops, including silver cutlery and luxury clothes, was so big that the days following the battle the streets of Valenciennes were crowded of carts.
 The Spanish army lost 500 men during the battle and 200 to 300 during the siege.